-In my teens I dreaded the tape measure – It represented all the guilt at eating those extra chocolates after the second helping or was it the third.
-When I gained weight in my 20s I threw away the tape measure.
+In my teens, I dreaded the tape measure – It represented all the guilt at eating those extra chocolates after the second helping, or was it the third?
+When I gained weight in my 20s, I threw away the tape measure.
 Then I discovered sewing.

-When I started to sew and for a long time afterwards I just knew the main marks in the tape measure.
+When I started to sew and for a long time afterward, I just knew the main marks in the tape measure.
 A sewing friend then taught me the rest.
-Something as basic as this should be taught in the school rather than some other nonsense that I learned in school, which I never found a use afterwards.
-In this age of laser measuring tapes, electronic tape measures and measuring tape apps, one (the husbands) may wonder at the use of the ordinary tape measures.
-But for me it is one of the most useful and necessary sewing tool.
+Something as basic as this should be taught in school rather than some other nonsense that I learned in school, which I never found a use for afterward.
+In this age of laser measuring tapes, electronic tape measures and measuring tape apps, and easy paper patterns, one (the husband) may wonder at the use of ordinary tape measures.
+But for me, it is one of the most useful and necessary sewing tools.

 Metric measurement markings represent measurements in centimeters and millimeters and meters.